 Treating yourself to a Wine Magazine doesn’t have to be expensive.
-Yes, subscriptions used to cost quite a lot – but these days, there are some amazing offers available.
+Yes, subscriptions used to cost quite a lot, but there are some fantastic offers available these days.

-As print magazines are sometimes struggling to retain readers, you can profit from some irresistible deals on top titles, including the renowned Wine Spectator, and the Wine Enthusiast.
+As print magazines sometimes struggle to retain readers, you can profit from irresistible deals on top titles, including the renowned Wine Spectator and the Wine Enthusiast.

-Oh, and if you need more reading material, we’ve also got a list of the Best Guides for Making Your Own Wine.
-Let out your inner bookworm and treat yourself to one of these interesting copies!
+Oh, and if you need more reading material, we’ve also got a list of the Best Guides for Making Your Wine.
+Let out your inner bookworm and treat yourself to one of these exciting copies!

-Flipping through a beautiful magazine allows you to indulgence in some ‘me time’.
-Instead of simply scanning information online, you can take a moment to unwind and take your time to really absorb information.
+Flipping through a beautiful magazine allows you to indulge in some ‘me time.’
+Instead of simply scanning information online, you can take a moment to unwind and take your time to absorb information.

 Pour yourself a nice glass of white or red, put on your comfy socks and curl up on the sofa with a copy of one of these Best Wine Magazine options.

 We love being inspired by new food pairings, in-depth interviews with winemakers, and news on must-try labels.
-It is more than just reading up on wine: it’s an experience where you can take a step back and emerge yourself in the world of wine.
-And that’s something we all deserve once a month (or quarterly, depending on your subscription)…
+It is more than just reading up on Wine: it’s an experience where you can take a step back and immerse yourself in the world of Wine.
+And that’s something we all deserve once a month (or quarterly, depending on your subscription).

 Here are our top 10 Best Wine Magazine options.
-Some are solely focussed on vino, other titles have a more general ‘good living’ vibe.
-But we’re sure there is a match for every wine lover in this great magazine selection.
+Some are solely focussed on vino, and other titles have a general ‘good living’ vibe.
+But we’re sure there is a match for every wine lover in this excellent magazine selection.

-One of the most established wine magazines, the title has nearly 4 decades of experience, providing a wealth of expertise that its editorial team draws inspiration from for each issue.
+One of the most established wine magazines, the title has nearly four decades of experience, providing a wealth of expertise that its editorial team draws inspiration from for each issue.

-Food & Wine isn’t just a magazine, it’s an experience; as the magazine takes you on a journey to new foodie destinations, amazing restaurants, and salivating culinary delights.
+Food & Wine isn’t just a magazine.
+It’s an experience, as the magazine takes you on a journey to new foodie destinations, fabulous restaurants, and salivating culinary delights.

 Something for everyone

-Beautifully designed, tastefully filled with delicious content: a Food & Wine Magazine subscription makes a great gift to yourself, or any foodie in your life!
+Beautifully designed, tastefully filled with delicious content: the Food & Wine Magazine subscription makes a great gift to yourself or any foodie in your life!

 Frequency: 12 issues yearly

-These stringent standards include dedicated ‘tasting rooms’ in the magazine’s offices in Napa and New York, including a dedicated staff to coordinate the blind tastings.
+- These stringent standards include dedicated ‘tasting rooms’ in the magazine’s offices in Napa and New York, including a dedicated staff to coordinate the blind tastings.
 Each editor also covers the same wine regions from year to year.
-This allows them to further develop expertise in its allocated region’s wines.
+This allows them further to develop expertise in their allocated region’s wines.

-For example, James Laube (Senior editor) reviews wines from Napa; whilst Bruce Sanderson (Senior editor) focusses on Italy and Burgundy.
-This demonstrates Wine Spectator’s commitment to providing a neutral source of information, solidifying its authenticity as the leading magazine in wine tasting notes.
+- For example, James Laube (Senior editor) reviews wines from Napa, while Bruce Sanderson (Senior editor) focuses on Italy and Burgundy.
+This demonstrates Wine Spectator’s commitment to providing a neutral source of information, solidifying its authenticity as the leading magazine in Wine tasting notes.

-This magazine is a top choice for wine enthusiasts that take their vino seriously and want in-depth, honest, and elaborate reviews of labels.
-That said, this magazine is quite ‘high-brow’.
+This magazine is a top choice for wine enthusiasts that take their vino seriously and want in-depth, honest, and detailed reviews of labels.
+That said, this magazine is quite ‘high-brow.’
 We don’t say that to discourage you but do note that this title has more of an educational value than an entertaining value.

 If you want an easy read, it might not be the title for you.
 But if you crave expertise and genuine reviews: this magazine should land on your doorstep every few weeks!